 "Typically, for an electronic device such as yours, with off the shelf components, and with an approximate number of parts-by-count of roughly 50, I should expect an MTBF of 30K~75k hours.
 I'll probably utilize some figure within that range."

 50k hours is about 6 years of continuous use, which we can say from experience is too low.
-We would estimate that operating 100 devices continuously for 10 years would result in 10 failures not due to external forces, and our estimate for MTBF would be 500k hours.
+We would estimate that operating 100 devices continuously for 10 years would result in 10 failures not due to external forces, and thus our estimate for statistical MTBF would be 500k hours or 57 years.